KRFOSS/kali-docs/arm/usb-armory-mki/index.md

 ## Kali on USB Armory MKI - User Instructions

-If to install Kali on your USB Armory MKI, follow these instructions:
+To install Kali on your USB Armory MKI, follow these instructions:

 1. Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.or USB drive.
 2. Use the **[dd](https://packages.debian.org/testing/dd)** utility to image this file to your microSD card or USB drive.
 In our example, we use a microSD which is located at `/dev/sdb`. **_Change this as needed._**